Best Of16 min read

 • Reliability — connection drops, kill switch performance, DNS leak tests

 I tested on a 500 Mbps fiber connection from the U.S. East Coast, connecting to servers in Europe, Asia, and domestic locations.
 Each VPN ran through at least 50 test sessions across different times of day.
-(Fun fact: I found that VPN performance varies way more by time of day than most reviewers admit — I specifically tested during peak evening hours, not just off-peak, because that's when it actually matters.)
+Here's something most reviewers won't tell you: VPN performance varies way more by time of day than people admit.
+I specifically tested during peak evening hours, not just off-peak, because that's when it actually matters for gaming.

 Quick Comparison Table: Best VPN for Gaming in 2026